rubensauchelli/platform-template/documentation/api-reference.md

 ```

 **Notes:**
-- If `isDefault` is set to true, any existing default template for the same assistant type will be updated to `isDefault: false`
+- If `isDefault` is set to true, any existing default template for the same type will be updated to `isDefault: false`
-- An OpenAI Assistant is automatically created and linked to the template
-- Valid assistant types are: `scr-extraction` and `csv-generation`
+- Template types are configurable and depend on the modules enabled in your instance
 - Temperature must be between 0.0 and 2.0

 ### Get Template